Lifting homotopy T-algebra maps to strict maps: Introduction

 The Goerss-Hopkins spectral sequence also computes the homotopy of the derived mapping space between two spectra which are algebras over a suitable operad, such as an $E_\infty$ operad \cite{GoH04, GoH05}.
 This spectral sequence uses an $E_2$ model structure which guarantees an algebraic description of the $E_2$ term and is, in general, \emph{not} the same as the $T$-algebra spectral sequence.
-In particular, their edge homomorphism is generally a Hurewicz homomorphism which generally is distinct from the forgetful functor above.
-However, in future work, the second named author will show that in special cases such as those considered in \Cref{sec:examples-operads} the spectral sequences do agree and computations can be done in either framework.
+In particular, their edge homomorphism is generally a Hurewicz homomorphism which usually is distinct from the forgetful functor above.
+In the sequel \cite{Noe14} however, the second named author shows that in special cases, such as the worked examples in \Cref{sec:examples-operads}, the spectral sequences do agree and computations can be done in either framework.

-When \Cref{thm:identifying-e2} does not apply, it is generally quite difficult to determine the $E_2$ term of the $T$-algebra spectral sequence.
+When \refthmB does not apply, it is generally quite difficult to determine the $E_2$ term of the $T$-algebra spectral sequence.
 Indeed, when $T$ is the monad associated to the $E_{\infty}$ operad, the main results of \cite{AHS04,And95,JoN09b} could be expressed as partial computations of $d_1\colon E_{1}^{0,0}\rightarrow E_1^{1,0}$.
-The difficulties here are generic: there are very few examples where one has enough knowledge of the power operations to compute the $E_2$ term explicitly.
+The difficulties here are generic: there are very few examples where \refthmB does not apply yet one still has enough knowledge of the power operations to compute the $E_2$ term explicitly.